Some nights it’s not in the cards. Traffic’s slow. Restaurant sales are down. What’s a bartender to do? Upsell. Or, learn how to upsell.

 How to Upsell Cocktails Techniques

 When it comes to how to upsell cocktails as a bartender, there are some specific upselling techniques.
 First and most obvious is upgrading the type of liquor used in the drink.
 Second is recommending an entirely different drink based on the same liquor.
+Liquor can go bad after being opened, so it's important to upsell when possible and use the entirety of a top-shelf bottle.

 If a guest orders a margarita, you could respond with: